Ieva-Ieva/Ieva-Ieva/README.md

 - [x] Programming: SQL for quering datasets and preparing data for visualisation; Javascript, HTML, and CSS for designing digital content.

 ## About Me
-I have extensive experience in international communication, which enables me to effectively communicate with both people and data.
+I have extensive experience in international communication, which enables me to effectively communicate with both people and data in Lithuanian, English, Russian, French, and Finnish.
+Also, in SQL, JavaScript, HTML, CSS, and Python.
 I am a passionate explorer of new technologies, with a particular interest in data analytics and the impact it can have.

 ## What You'll Find Here